Saturday 4 April 2015

 She said the technological trick will be figuring out a way to harness the gas bubbling up from lakes rather than the gas contained in subsurface pools.

-Stevens had little flyers Walter wrote distributed to every legislator -- that pretty much came out of the blue.
+The whole thing amounted to an impressive endorsement of Walters research -- Stevens had little flyers Walter wrote distributed to every legislator -- that pretty much came out of the blue.

 It left me and the other reporters a little befuzzled.
 How big a deal is this?
 How new is it?
 And how does lake methane relate to coal-bed methane?
 (Or natural gas, I might add, which is mostly methane.)